vivek-gurumoorthy/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
-To test how efficient and environment friendly MechaCars are, a study could be arranged comparing the mpg of mechacars at city, highway, and combined mpg
+To test how efficient and environment friendly MechaCars are, a study could be arranged comparing the mpg of mechacars at city, highway, and combined mpg.
+The null hypothesis would be that the environmental mpg metrics of MechaCars are no different than those of competitor cars of similar model.
+To test this hypothesis, the best method would likely be a one way ANOVA because it would be comparing mpg of Mecha Cars to those of many other brands with a similar vehicle make/model.
+To run this statistical test, highway, city, and combined mpg would all be needed for all eligible cars from that year to make this comparison.